 All nationalities are required to obtain a tourist visa before visiting Papua New Guinea.
-Currently (as of June 2023) a visa on arrival (VOA) is not available.
+Currently (as of May 2025) a visa on arrival (VOA) is not available.
 Certain nationalities can apply for a tourist visa online for US\$50 per person.
 There are options for visitor e-visas for 30 days and 60 days.
 The visa application should be made through this PNG Immigration and Citizenship Authority (ICA) official website only.
 The visa processing time is at least 15 days and usually takes longer than advertised, so it is recommended you start the process at least 2 months prior to departure.
 Currently, the visa application requires you submit the following supplementary information, though this may change without warning, so please double-check the exact requirements on the aforementioned website when applying:

 - 1. Copy of passport biometric page. - 2.
-Covid-19 medical clearance certificate (proof of vaccination). - 3.
 Cover letter, detailing purpose of visit, areas to be visited, accommodation to be used, and contact details when in PNG.
 We will provide everyone with this letter.